-The practice can lead to consumers mistakenly investing in areas which don’t match their values, committee says.
+The practice can lead to consumers investing in areas which don’t match their values, committee warns.

 The government and regulators have been urged to stop the ‘greenwashing’ of financial products being mislabelled as more ethical than they are.